History

 Angela's Symposium

 Dr Angela Puca's YouTube channel.
-Academic study of esotericism, witchcraft, paganism, and shamanism, with interviews of practitioners including chaos magicians.
-Best source on YouTube for rigorous, footnoted treatment of the subject.
+Academic treatment of esotericism, witchcraft, paganism, and shamanism, with interviews of practitioners including chaos magicians.

 Chaos Magick News

-A contemporary online magazine covering chaos magic philosophy, interviews with practitioners, and related occult news.
-One of the few currently active editorial sites for the scene rather than just a personal blog.
+An online magazine covering chaos magic philosophy, interviews with practitioners, and related occult news.
+Editorial format with multiple contributors.

 Chaos Matrix

 Alexander Eth's Western esoterica podcast.
-Primarily ceremonial and grimoire focused, with chaos magicians appearing as guests alongside Solomonic practitioners, scholars, and spirit workers.
-Careful interviewing, long form episodes.
+Primary focus is ceremonial and grimoire magic, with chaos magicians appearing as guests alongside Solomonic practitioners, scholars, and spirit workers.
+Long form interview format.

 KAOS Magazine Archive

-Biroco's underground occult magazine, founded in 1985, with the last issue (#14) in 2002.
-The archive preserves back issues and a record of the 1980s and early 2000s occult scene.
+Joel Biroco's occult magazine, founded in 1985 with the final issue (#14) in 2002.
+The archive hosts back issues and historical material on the 1980s and early 2000s occult scene.

 r/occult